unsw-cse-comp3900-9900/capstone-project-sunshine-waiter/README.md

 -   install [Docker](https://www.docker.com/products/docker-desktop)
 -   After installation, start the docker in your computer
--   In the terminal, `git clone` the repository from remote and in the working directory run `docker-compse up --build`
+-   In the terminal, `git clone` the repository from remote and in the working directory run `docker-compose up --build`

 ### Subsequent runs

--   Just run `docker-compse up`
+-   Just run `docker-compose up`
 -   Access to the waiter page throught `https://localhost:3000`

 ## How to push your code